Antara Health: Natively Integrated Healthcare

 Every startup involves risk.
 The question is whether the potential upside is worth it.
 And in this case, for me personally, I can’t think of a better shot to take.
 If Antara pulls this off, we’re not just talking about high ARR and strong margins; we’re talking about making millions of people healthier, happier, and more financially secure.

 The beautiful thing about healthcare, when it works, is that you can do well by doing good.
 When Antara is successful, it will extend and improve the lives of millions of people.
 It will prevent those people from going bankrupt to pay for healthcare costs, and at the same time, it will save insurers money by making their customers healthier.

 Antara, meanwhile, will generate margin on each Member whose life it improves as it continues to dramatically lower the cost to serve each Member.
 As the first call for people not used to calling their insurer or doctor at all, Antara will own the customer relationship and expand into adjacent, and potentially even more lucrative, opportunities.
 When it succeeds, Antara could be a multi-billion dollar company like its American counterparts, and a growing number of successful virtual care companies in China, India, and around the world.

-I’m most excited about Antara’s potential to change healthcare for the better, but I’m also thrilled that the Not Boring Syndicate will be able to invest in making that future a reality.
+I’m most excited about Antara’s potential to change healthcare for the better, but I’m also thrilled to invest in making that future a reality.
 We’re joined by top investors like Addition (Lee Fixel), Anorak (Greg Castle), A$AP Capital (Teachable founder Ankur Nagpal), Kepple Africa Ventures, Sage Hill, (and one more yet-to-be-announced Silicon Valley VC close to signing), alongside a roster of notable angels.